 Corey Olsen - President

-Nick Smerker - Director of Operations
+Nick Smerker - Learning Design Specialist

 Since October 2010, Nick has worked for Education Technology Services at Penn State University as a traveling multimedia consultant.
 His work takes him to the innovative Media Commons spaces located at Commonwealth Campuses throughout western Pennsylvania where he works with faculty and students as they engage with digital media tools.
 Previously, Nick was employed as an Instructional Technologist at Washington College (where he met Dr. Olsen).
-There he worked on integrating emerging technologies such as iTunes U, social networking, iPads and blogging into the classroom experience.
+There he worked on integrating emerging technologies such as iTunes U, social networking, iPads, and blogging into the classroom experience.

 Nick’s foundations for being an effective technologist and project organizer were built during his (first) tenure at Penn State.
 As a student, he turned his self-created degree in Integrative Arts into the beginnings of his current career in educational technology, getting his start in the same department as he works today.

 As a Web Developer, Luke Baugher is responsible for helping to produce and maintain website content and functionality.
 His current projects include the development of an online student center and contributing to both the Signum University and Mythgard Institute websites as a whole.